vlajos/misspell-fixer/README.md

 ### With GitHub Actions

 There's a [GitHub Action](https://github.com/sobolevn/misspell-fixer-action) to run `misspell-fixer` as well.
-It even allows to automatically send PRs with the fixes.
+It can even send PRs automatically with the fixes.

 ### Dependencies - "On the shoulders of giants"